gianpietropanico/PomoTracker/README.md

 - Build and run the app on a simulator or a real device.

 3. Requirements:
-macOS with Xcode installed.
+-macOS with Xcode installed.

-iOS 17.0 or later.
+-iOS 17.0 or later.